 Dubai, Jan 9 (IANS) World champions India can regain their No.1 spot in the International Cricket Council (ICC) ODI Championship table if they can whitewash England in the five-match One-day International (ODI) series starting Jan 11 in Rajkot.

-While India play England in the five-match series, South Africa will play New Zealand in a three-match series starting Jan 19 in Paarl.
+While India play Pakistan in the five-match series, South Africa will play New Zealand in a three-match series starting Jan 19 in Paarl.

 But India, who are ranked world No.3, will be keeping a close watch on South Africa's series against New Zealand.
 Second-ranked South Africa will jump to the top position if they win all their three matches against New Zealand.

 England will be aiming to carry their Test form into the ODIs and win their first series in India in 28 years and cement their status as the No.1 side.

 England currently lead second-ranked South Africa by a fraction of a point, but will take an outright lead on the championship table if they win the series, irrespective of the results of the South Africa-New Zealand and Australia-Sri Lanka series (starting Friday in Melbourne).

 However, England's failure to win the series will give both India and South Africa opportunities to reclaim the top spot.

 The tussle for the top spot on the ICC ODI Championship Table is also a build-up for the ICC Champions Trophy, scheduled to be held from June 6 to 23 in England and Wales.